Michael Caines’ contemporary country house hotel may well offer Devon’s most luxe gourmet getaway …

-From the moment you step through the portico, Lympstone’s confident interior design – which walks the line between elegant, contemporary and luxe – is a fresh take on the traditional country house hotel.
+From the moment you step through the portico, Lympstone’s confident interior decor – which sashays the line between elegant, contemporary and luxe – communicates that this edge-of-Exmouth experience is a decidedly fresh take on the traditional country house hotel.

 Visit for a taste of the high life.
 Let the golf buggy take you to the door, imbibe a cocktail on the terrace and revel in exquisite cooking from the state-of-the-art kitchen, now home to some of the best young chefs who have worked with Michael at Gidleigh and elsewhere.